TikhonJelvis/RL-book/book/chapter11/chapter11.md

 ![GLIE MC Control and GLIE SARSA Convergence for SimpleInventoryMDPCap \label{fig:mc_sarsa_convergence}](./chapter11/mc_sarsa_convergence.png "GLIE MC Control and GLIE SARSA Convergence for SimpleInventoryMDPCap")

 Figure \ref{fig:mc_sarsa_convergence} depicts the convergence for our implementations of GLIE MC Control and GLIE SARSA for a constant learning rate of $\alpha = 0.05$.
-We produced this Figure by using data from 500 episodes generated from the same `SimpleInventoryMDPCap` object we had created earlier (with same discount factor $\gamma = 0.9$).
-We plotted the RMSE after each batch of 10 episodes, hence both curves shown in the Figure have 50 RMSE data points plotted.
+We produced this figure by using data from 500 episodes generated from the same `SimpleInventoryMDPCap` object we had created earlier (with same discount factor $\gamma = 0.9$).
+We plotted the RMSE after each batch of 10 episodes, hence both curves shown in the figure have 50 RMSE data points plotted.
 Firstly, we clearly see that MC Control has significantly more variance as evidenced by the choppy MC Control RMSE progression curve.
 Secondly, we note that the MC Control RMSE curve progresses quite quickly in the first few episode batches but is slow to converge after the first few episode batches (relative to the progression of SARSA).
 This results in SARSA reaching fairly small RMSE quicker than MC Control.
 This behavior of GLIE SARSA outperforming the comparable GLIE MC Control (with constant learning rate) is typical in most MDP Control problems.

 Lastly, it's important to recognize that MC Control is not very sensitive to the initial Value Function while SARSA is more sensitive to the initial Value Function.
 We encourage you to play with the initial Value Function for this `SimpleInventoryMDPCap` example and evaluate how it affects the convergence speeds.